 Coinbase announced on August 20 that it had updated its investment policy, increasing its investments in crypto assets.
 Saying that it believes in a crypto economy “where buying, selling, spending and earning will be based on crypto assets,” the exchange hopes to encourage greater crypto utility eventually.

 Coinbase’s user growth and revenue numbers imply a higher valuation than its most recent valuation of $1.57B.
 At the same time, Coinbase is hedging its core business against increased competition, execution risk, and an uncertain crypto-asset market by adding more crypto assets and exploring possible use cases for blockchain technology.

 Coinbase continues to expand its core businesses and explore farther-ranging opportunities.
 It plans on adding more assets to its platform according to its “Digital Asset Framework.”
 Doing so would certainly pad the company’s pockets, but it would also allow a large user base to explore new use cases for blockchain technology.

 The company understands its current and future position well and is actively working toward finding solutions that work while riding this market for as long as possible.

-ImmuneBytes is facilitating blockchain security by employing the use of cutting-edge techniques on smart contracts and decentralized applications.
 We have a team of experienced security professionals who are adept at their niches and provide you with innovative solutions and consultation.
-So far we have worked on 155+ blockchain start-ups on different blockchain frameworks, with clients spread across the globe, and are continually unfolding ourselves to make this decentralized movement thrive.
+So far, we have worked on 175+ blockchain start-ups on different blockchain frameworks, with clients spread across the globe, and are continually unfolding ourselves to make this decentralized movement thrive.